foonathan/compatibility/README.md

 and `target_compile_definitions` for the file macro.
 The `INTERFACE/PUBLIC/PRIVATE` specifier are only used in these calls.

 * Activates the right C++ standard.
 E.g., if a feature requires C++11, it will be activated if it is available.
 If it is not, it will only activate the C++ standard required by the workaround code.
 This activation is always `PRIVATE`.
+The flag is exposed through the CACHE variable `${target}_COMP_COMPILE_OPTIONS`.

 The behavior can be customized with the other options: